chaoss/grimoirelab-tutorial/sortinghat/basic.md

 ### Regenerating enriched indexes (take two)

 The above method, even when it will work, is still an overkill.
 I really don't need to modify the whole enriched indexes, by updating all the fields in their items.
 We just need to update the fields related to identities, which are the only ones that we need to change.
-For that, we have an specific option to `p2o.py`:
+For that, we have a specific option to `p2o.py`:

 ```
 (gl) $ p2o.py --only-enrich --refresh-identities --index git_raw --index-enrich git \